Practical and Parallelizable Algorithms for Non-Monotone Submodular Maximization with Size Constraint: Introduction

 \section{Introduction}

-A nonnegative set function $f:2^{\mathcal N} \to \reals$, defined on all subsets of a ground set $\mathcal N$ of size $n$, is \emph{submodular} if for all $A, B \subseteq \mathcal N$, $f(A) + f(B) \ge f(A \cup B) + f( A \cap B )$.
-Submodular set functions naturally arise in many learning applications, including data summarization \citep{Simon2007,Sipos2012,Tschiatschek2014,Libbrecht2017}, viral marketing \citep{Kempe2003,Hartline2008}, and recommendation systems \citep{El-Arini2011}.
-Some applications yield submodular functions that are not monotone (a set function is monotone if $A \subseteq B$ implies $f(A) \le f(B)$): for example, image summarization with diversity \citep{Mirzasoleiman2016} or revenue maximization on a social network \citep{Hartline2008}.
-In this work, we study the maximization of a (not necessarily monotone) submodular function subject to a cardinality constraint; that is, given submodular function $f$ and integer $k$, determine $\argmax_{|S| \le k} f(S)$ (SMCC).
+A nonnegative set function $f:2^{\mathcal N} \to \reals$, defined on all subsets of a ground set $\mathcal N$ of size $n$, is \textit{submodular} if for all $A, B \subseteq \mathcal N$, $f(A) + f(B) \ge f(A \cup B) + f( A \cap B )$.
+A set function is monotone if $A \subseteq B$ implies $f(A) \le f(B)$.
+Submodular set functions naturally arise in many learning applications, including data summarization \cite{Simon2007,Sipos2012,Tschiatschek2014,Libbrecht2017}, viral marketing \cite{Kempe2003,Hartline2008}, and recommendation systems \cite{El-Arini2011}.
+Some applications yield submodular functions that are not monotone: for example, image summarization with diversity \cite{Mirzasoleiman2016} or revenue maximization on a social network \cite{Hartline2008}.
+In this work, we study the maximization of a (not necessarily monotone) submodular function subject to a cardinality constraint; that is, given submodular function $f$ and integer $k$, determine $\argmax_{|S| \le k} f(S)$ (\sm).
 Access to $f$ is provided through a value query oracle, which when queried with the set $S$ returns the value $f(S)$.

-As the amount of data in applications has exhibited exponential growth in recent years (\eg the growth of social networks \citep{Mislove2008} or genomic data \citep{Libbrecht2017}), it is necessary to design algorithms for SMCC that can scale to these large datasets.
-One aspect of algorithmic efficiency is the \emph{query complexity}, the total number of queries to the oracle for $f$; since evaluation of $f$ is often expensive, the queries to $f$ often dominate the runtime of an algorithm.
+As the amount of data in applications has exhibited exponential growth in recent years (\eg the growth of social networks \cite{Mislove2008} or genomic data \cite{Libbrecht2017}), it is necessary to design algorithms for \sm that can scale to these large datasets.
+One aspect of algorithmic efficiency is the \textit{query complexity}, the total number of queries to the oracle for $f$.
+Since evaluation of $f$ is often expensive, the queries to $f$ often dominate the runtime of an algorithm.
 In addition to low query complexity, it is necessary to design algorithms that parallelize well to take advantage of modern computer architectures.
-To quantify parallelization, the \emph{adaptivity} or \emph{adaptive complexity} of an algorithm is the minimum number of rounds such that in each round the algorithm makes $O(\text{poly}(n))$ independent queries to the evaluation oracle.
-The lower the adaptive complexity of an algorithm, the more suited the algorithm is to parallelization, as within each adaptive round, the queries to $f$ are independent and may be easily parallelized.
+To quantify the degree of parallelizability of an algorithm, the \textit{adaptivity} or \textit{adaptivive complexity} of an algorithm is the minimum number of sequential rounds such that in each round the algorithm makes $\oh{\text{poly}(n)}$ independent queries to the evaluation oracle.
+The lower the adaptivive complexity of an algorithm, the more suited the algorithm is to parallelization, as within each adaptive round, the queries to $f$ are independent and may be easily parallelized.